-Park has 9 marked trails.
+The park has nine marked hiking trails.
 Probably the best one of them is known as St.Andrews trail - it offers great views as well as the possibility to climb Sametskhvario, the highest mountain in the park.
 Also, tents are not necessary as it’s possible to sleep in tourist shelters for a small cost.

 Recommended for: People looking for "the Swiss experience" (pristine forests and developed trails at the same time).
 Distance: 54 km Duration: 4 days

 Tobavarchkhili (Silver) lake lies at the heart of Egrisi mountains, which separates the Svaneti region from lowlands.
 To reach it, you have to walk for at least two days; then you can continue north to Svaneti.

 There are no cultural sights such as villages or towers on the way, but it’s more than compensated by a very diverse environment - glacial lakes, rocky gorges, waterfalls, shepherds huts and much more.

 What’s even better, you will meet only a few hikers, mostly Georgians.
 Foreign tourists with limited time and even more limited ability

 to remember and google Georgian words such as "Tobavarchkhili" usually focus on better-known areas and keep this gem of Caucasus mostly unspoiled.
 But it won't last forever - the number of hikers grows year by year.